jNav56/jNav56.github.io/index.md

 I liked it.
 I know I have heard about it from other people and teachers which is nice, but it did feel good to read the concept and actually put a name to it instead of describing it to myself when I think of it.

 ## What was your experience of continuing to implement std::vector?

+I have not had any experience with implementing vector beforem but it's pretty cool to get a layout of what goes into creating a class that's formal.
+Formal in the way that is pretty well built and very versatile.
+I feel if I made the class without some of the details we went over in class it would have taken up a lot of space and time for methods to work.

 ## What made you happy this week?

+Halloween was actually pretty fun (I did not go to a party, we like to be safe around here) becuase I actually carved decent looking pumpkin of Perry the Platypus in my opinion.
+I made popcorn with some spices and it tasted alright.
+I also took pictures with my dog dressed as a taco and me as a bottle of hot sauce.

 ## What's your pick-of-the-week or tip-of-the-week?

 # Blog 9: 10/25/2020 - Skipped